nitinprakash96/Data-structures/README.md

 # Data Structures

-* I made this repo to helpout the students like me to save some time from this shitty language which professors like to give as a college assignment.
+* This repository is basically for students that have trouble finding and learning Algorithms all at one place.

-* This includes implementation of some of the most common data structures alogorithmic operations.
+* This includes implementation of some of the most common data structures algorithmic operations.

 * List Currently includes implementation of

 	* ## [Arrays](/Arrays)